JavaScript Executor MCP Server

 Authless Remote MCP Server

-An authless remote MCP server designed for deployment on Cloudflare Workers.
-It can be set up locally using npm create.
+An authentication-free remote MCP server designed for deployment on Cloudflare Workers.